-7. Description and background to the PDS
+7 Description and background to the PDS

-- Provide a brief outline of why your group formed, when it formed, what group members have in common, etc. Please indicate if your group is part of, or assisted by, any other group. - Define the problem, detail the needs of producers and the expected benefits of the project. - Clearly identify (and, if possible, quantify) the magnitude of the problem to the group, and to the industry at a local or broader level.
-The magnitude in this context should focus on one or more components of the 'triple bottom line' (economic, environmental and social) and should be a genuinely tangible issue. - Clearly identify the related management practices the groups will be demonstrating and quantify the current uptake. - Identify how the project will address the relevant MLA regional priorities of SALRC, NABRC or WALRC (applicable to Levy PDS only).
-For Co-contributor PDS, identify how the project will address current industry adoption issues and work towards achieving industry targets. - Advise if the proposal has been reviewed and endorsed by the supporting partner organisation/s, or the relevant regional committee.
+- Provide a brief outline of why your group formed, when it formed, what group members have in common, etc. Please indicate if your group is part of, or assisted by, any other group. - Define the challenge/problem/opportunity, detail the needs of producers and the expected benefits of the project. - Clearly identify (and, if possible, quantify) the magnitude of the problem to the group, and to the industry at a local or broader level.
+The magnitude in this context should focus on one or more components of the 'triple bottom line' (economic, environmental and social) and should be a genuinely tangible issue. - Clearly identify the related management practices the groups will be demonstrating and quantify the current uptake. - Identify how the project will address the relevant identified MLA GRDC Partnership PDS priorities. - Advise if the proposal has been reviewed and endorsed by the supporting partner organisation/s, or the relevant regional committee.

-8. Project Aim
+8 Project Aim